wombleton/gitlaw-nz/acts/A/Anti-Money Laundering and Countering Financing of Terrorism Act 2009.md

     *   (b) one of the customers specified in subsection (2) conducts an occasional transaction through the reporting entity; or

-    *   (c) a customer conducts a transaction or provides a product or service specified in regulations through the reporting entity.
+    *   (c) a customer conducts a transaction or obtains a product or service specified in regulations through the reporting entity.

     (2) The following are customers for the purposes of subsection (1):

-    *   (a) a company that is listed on an exchange registered under [Part 2B][240] of the Securities Markets Act 1988:
+    *   (a) a company that is listed on an exchange registered under [Part 2B][242] of the Securities Markets Act 1988:

     *   (b) a government department named in [Schedule 1][218] of the State Sector Act 1988:

-    *   (c) a local authority as defined in [section 5][241] of the Local Government Act 2002:
+    *   (c) a local authority as defined in [section 5][243] of the Local Government Act 2002:

     *   (d) the New Zealand Police: